VisweshwarRamPK/AnsRepository/Singleton Pattern.md

 * Making the constructor **private** so that only the class itself can create an instance.

-Example of Singleton Design Pattern:
+Implementation of Singleton Design Pattern:
 ```java
 package com.example.jdbc.util;